 Another thing I wanted to talk about was your collaboration with [director] Richard Stanley.
 I’m a huge fan of the film Hardware and I read on your site that you got involved in storyboarding that film, Dust Devil and then The Island of Dr Moreau, which I believe was something of a …

-Yeah, it all went pair-shaped!
+Yeah, it all went pear-shaped!
 In a very big and expensive way.
 I also did storyboarding for two other projects that never came to fruition; one called The Season of Soft Rains and the other was going to be a remake of a Russian film called Viy.
 This was based on a Russian folk-tale, but Richard had updated it to reflect the strife that was happening in Ex-Yugoslavia at the time and it was going to involve the U.N.
 There was going to be a supernatural creature at the end, which is Viy.

 What happened to that project?

 Ultimately, nobody would put the money forward for it.